uyousafzai54/uyousafzai54/README.md

 ![Alt Text](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)
 <!--I have previously worked as a research student at Princess Margaret Cancer Centre to analyze image registration algorithms for tumour delineations.
 I'm interested in the intersection between software engineering and medicine. -->

-## 🔭 Current Work:
-* Creating a Ray Tracing program in C++
-* Creating an Evernote clone using Firebase and React
-* Implementing AI to play checkers

 ## 💬 Ask Me About:
 My projects, music interests, Netflix recommendations or anything else!